MelvinPeepers/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between .forEach and .map is that .map returns a new array of elements while in turn passing each element back to the callback.

 2. What is the difference between a function and a method?

+A function allows us to execute some code and is protected by a block of scope.
+A function allows us to hold something in memory until we need it to use it (by calling it by name).
+A method is a special kind of function that is associated with an object.

 3. What is closure?

+A closure is a combination of a function and the lexical environment within which that function was declared.
+Or “What definitions do I have access to.”.

 4. Describe the four rules of the 'this' keyword.

+In the global scope, the value of ‘this’ will be the window/console Object.

+In implicit binding, the object before the . is ‘this’.

+With New Binding, ‘this’ is bound the the newly created object.

+With Explicit binding, you can set the value of ‘this’ with call(), bind() and apply().

 5. Why do we need super() in an extended class?

+super() needs to be called from within the constructor function.
+This is to pass any new attributes back up to the constructor of the parent object.

 ## Project Set up